 We’re creating an inclusive culture where everyone can be themselves and do their best work.

-Our gender pay gap shows we need to focus on eliminating barriers for our people to fulfil their potential.
-We are making progress, but we need to do more to create opportunities for women to move on to bigger and broader roles.
+Our Gender Pay Gap shows we need to continue to focus on eliminating barriers for our people to fulfil their potential.
+We are making progress, but we need to do more.

 Our UK gender pay gap in numbers